skappal7/Business-Analytics/README.md

 # Business Analytics Nanodegree

-This Udacity program aims to develop foundational data skills.
+This program aims to develop foundational data skills.
 Analyze data using Excel, query a database using SQL and build interactive dashboards and visualizations in Tableau.

 To successfully complete this course, four mentor reviewed projects are required and one must satisfy the project's rubric.